Microsoft Printer Support is Changing

 USB serial convertor

 If want to automatically find and download the latest FT232R USB UART driver for Windows, we recommend using our DriverFinder program.
-Based on all the hardware devices in your PC, the program will find the latest drivers and recommend updates.
+Based on all the hardware devices in your PC, the program will find the latest drivers for those devices and recommend driver updates.

 For more on USB to serial converters and their drivers, also check the article on the Prolific PL2303 driver for Windows.